Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/4-FRAME_Production/Migrations_and_try_runtime_slides.md

 ### Testing Upgrades

-`try-runtime` + `RemoteExternalities` allow you to examine and test a runtime in detail with a high degree of control over the environment.
+- `try-runtime` + `RemoteExternalities` allow you to examine and test a runtime in detail with a high degree of control over the environment.

-It is meant to try things out, and inspired by traits like `TryFrom`, the name `TryRuntime` was chosen.
+- It is meant to try things out, and inspired by traits like `TryFrom`, the name `TryRuntime` was chosen.

 ---v

 ### Testing Upgrades

+Recall:

-Recall: The runtime communicates with the client via host.
+- The runtime communicates with the client via host functions.
+- Moreover, the client communicates with the runtime via runtime APIs.
-An environment that provides these host functions is called `Externalities`.
+- An environment that provides these host functions is called `Externalities`.

-One example of which is `TestExternalities`, which you have already seen.
+- One example of which is `TestExternalities`, which you have already seen.
-Moreover, the client communicates with the runtime via runtime APIs.

 ---v